dobrian/cmp/docs/readme.md

 # Read Me

-This is the root directory for the site http://dobrian.github.io/cmp/ repository of educational materials on the subject of Computer Music Programming.
+This is the directory for web presentation of the site http://dobrian.github.io/cmp/docs/ repository of educational materials on the subject of Computer Music Programming.